 We process some of your information because it is necessary for the performance of a contract with you, for example, to manage your employment with us and deal with any queries you may have.

-We process some of your information in order to comply with employment, immigration and data protection laws.
+We process some of your information in order to comply with employment, immigration, freedom of information and data protection laws.